kenatiod/MUT/Understanding Machine Understanding.md

 Ultimately, addressing the symbol grounding problem and designing more robust tests of machine understanding will require a multidisciplinary effort, drawing on insights from cognitive science, linguistics, philosophy, and AI research.
 By moving beyond purely behavioral tests and focusing on the cognitive mechanisms and representations that enable genuine understanding, more rigorous and reliable methods can be developed for evaluating the progress of AI systems towards human-like intelligence.

-### References:

-Barsalou, L. W. (2008).
-Grounded cognition.
-Annual Review of Psychology, 59, 617-645.

-Dautenhahn, K. (2007).
-Socially intelligent robots: Dimensions of human-robot interaction.
-Philosophical Transactions of the Royal Society B: Biological Sciences, 362(1480), 679-704.

-Glenberg, A. M., & Robertson, D. A. (2000).
-Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
-Journal of Memory and Language, 43(3), 379-401.

-Gunning, D., & Aha, D. W. (2019).
-DARPA's explainable artificial intelligence program.
-AI Magazine, 40(2), 44-58.Harnad, S. (1990).
-The symbol grounding problem.
-Physica D: Nonlinear Phenomena, 42(1-3), 335-346.

-Ziemke, T. (2001).
-The construction of 'reality' in the robot: Constructivist perspectives on situated artificial intelligence and adaptive robotics.
-Foundations of Science, 6(1-3), 163-233.

-## Turing Enough?
+### 2.5 -- Turing Enough?

-**“We are all one, the same substance, the same energy, the same life force, expressing itself in different ways.” ~ Zen master Dogen Zenji**
+**“We are all one, the same substance, the same energy, the same life force, expressing itself in different ways.”** ~ Zen master Dogen Zenji

 Alice: Hey Bob, I've been thinking a lot about our approach to evaluating Claude's understanding abilities.
 I know we've been using the Turing Test as a benchmark, but I'm starting to have some doubts about its adequacy.